Monoidal Properties of Franke's Exotic Equivalence: Introduction

 We therefore take the diagram

 which we would like to show to be commutative and refine it in the way below in order to deal with the different components of $\cR$ separately.

+Here, $\cD_N$ denotes a suitable modification of the crown-shaped diagram $\cC_N$ together with an inclusion $i: \cC_N \longrightarrow \cD_N$.
+(All the ingredients will of course be defined in detail where appropriate.)
 The outline of our proof roughly follows the key points of \cite{Nora}; however, we choose to work in a setting of model categories, which makes our exposition more explicit and straightforward.
-Overall, we have relied in contemporary methods and we refer to modern literature.
+Overall, we have relied on contemporary methods and we refer to modern literature.
 Our techniques put Ganter’s theorem in firm rigorous footing and in better context with other existing literature, as well as hopefully making it more adaptable to future generalisations.

 This paper is organised as follows.